-Incoming students can also choose to begin their studies completely online for Fall 2020.
-For this option, students will enroll in online classes and study remotely for the semester.
-Students will then transition to on-campus classes at a later semester depending on their academic coursework and COVID-19 related restrictions.
+Incoming students can begin their studies completely online for Spring 2021.
+Students will enroll in online classes and study remotely for the semester.
+Then, students will transition to on-campus classes at a later semester depending on their academic coursework and COVID-19 related restrictions.

 Visa and Documentation Guidance